Psalm 78/Diagrams/2

 Note for V. 16

 v.
 16 – The sense of נְהָרוֹת could be either simply fresh-water rivers or ocean currents (see, e.g., Ps 24:2; 89:26).
 The parallel term, נוֹזְלִים, also carries such ambiguity, as it is used later in the psalm to refer to the Egyptians' river(s) (v.
-44), but also as the ocean currents in Exod 15:8, a text which seems highly influential on Ps 78.
+44), but also as the ocean currents in Exodus 15:8, a text which seems highly influential on Psalm 78.
 In the end, the gloss rivers has been preferred as thematically parallel to v.
 44.

 Phrase-Level